OldSchoolNewWorld/OSNW-WPF-Custom-Dialog-Models/Models/README.md

 deleted or overridden if so desired.
 This is probably the most likely approach for an embedded dialog.
 The designated icon will be used when the dialog is shown.
+  - The (ex.
+Dialog.ico) icon included in the sample was generated from the "Dialog.png" file found at [Visual Studio Image Library](https://www.microsoft.com/en-us/download/details.aspx?id=35825).
   - The XAML syntax for the embedded dialog model is different from the syntax for the window in a DLL and hosted dialog models.
   - Add the icon file (ex.
 Dialog.ico) to the dialog or application project.